Tier 2 Sponsor Licence Application

 If following a review UKVI had any concerns, the application could be refused, and it is therefore essential that an organisation reviews its policies prior to submitting a sponsor licence application.

-Tier 2 Sponsor Licence Applications: How we can help
+Tier 2 Sponsor Licence Application: How we can help

 UKVI will carefully scrutinise an application for a Tier 2 sponsor licence.
 If it does not consider that an organisation is genuine, or it considers that any of the other requirements have not been met, the application will fall for refusal.
 It is therefore essential that the application is prepared thoroughly and carefully.